 The liver stores the retinol elements for the time when they will lack in the diet.
 Some researchers report that the liver can store these elements for up to four years.

 What happens if you have too little vitamin A?

 It will help if you do not wish to have a low amount of vitamin A in your body as it can lead to inflamed skin, night blindness, infertility, delayed growth, and respiratory infections.

-According to scholarly studies and researches, individuals with wounds and acne are likely to have lower blood levels of vitamin A.
+According to scholarly studies and research, individuals with wounds and acne are likely to have lower blood levels of vitamin A.

 Are vitamins bad for your liver?

-No. these vitamins do not pose any bad effect on the liver when consumed at the recommended amount.
-Even in high doses, most retinols have minimal adverse effects that do not harm the liver.
+No. these vitamins do not pose any bad effect on the liver when consumed in the recommended amount.
+Even in high doses, most retinol has minimal adverse effects that do not harm the liver.